sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun2.md

 docker images
 ```
 ![docker-images](assets/16.png)
 * Now, we need to deploy it on the cloud run to make the project available to the public.
 For this, first we should push the docker image to the google cloud container registry.
+* Container Registry- is a private container image registry that allows you to store, manage, and deploy Docker container images on Google Cloud Platform.
+Using Google Cloud Container Registry, we can easily push and pull Docker images to and from our registry, and use them to deploy our applications on various Google Cloud services.
-For this, run the following commands:
+* For pushing the docker image to the container registry., run the following commands:
 ```bash
 docker tag ai-chatbot-frontend:latest gcr.io/PROJECT_ID/ai-chatbot-frontend:v1
 docker push gcr.io/PROJECT_ID/ai-chatbot-frontend:v1